-Compared to the iid case, the loss is $\log^3 n$ and we do not need to know the order $p_0$ (our procedure is memory-universal).
-It is smaller than the loss of the memory-universal procedure given in \cite{modha}.
+Compared to the i.i.d. case, the loss is $\log^3 n$ and we do not need to know the order $p_0$ (our procedure is memory-universal).
+Our loss is smaller than the one of the other memory-universal procedure given in \cite{modha}.